gsinicropi/Getting-and-Cleaning-Data/README.md

 ==================================================================

-### The dataset includes the following files:
+### The repository includes the following files:

-RUN_Analysis.R
+* RUN_Analysis.R
-CodeBook.md
+* CodeBook.md
-and this Readme file
+* Readme.md

-The R script (run_Analysis.R) encompasses all the codes to obtain the tidy Dataset
+The R script (RUN_Analysis.R) encompasses all the codes to obtain the tidy Dataset

 The CodeBook.md explain how to interpret each variable.